 To understand Olokun nature we need to look at the nature of the bottom of the sea, a vast mostly unexplored dark habitat.
 The deep sea floor is a seemingly hostile environment and yet life thrives down there.
-In fact scientists believe that there is more life in the dark abyss of the Earth’s oceans than in all of the tropical rainforests put together.
-The only way to survive at such great depths is either through chemosynthesis, hunting or scavenging.
+In fact scientists believe that there is more life in the dark abyss of the Earth’s oceans than in all of the tropical rain forests put together.

 Olokun is the Goddess of Death: Her Domain is the Graveyard of the Earth, cold and dark nature being the perfect environment for the suspended animation of Spirits.
 Olokun is also the Goddess of Rebirth and Renewal: At the bottom of the deep sea from Her Dark Watery Womb new life springs forth every moment, contributing to a vast and incredibly adaptive ecosystem.
 Olokun is associated with great riches, She is said to be a Goddess of Wealth and Abundance.
 Women pray to Her to conceive a child as well as for good health and worldly possessions.

 Olokun is often depicted as a beautiful black Mermaid.
 One of the animals that symbolize Olokun is the mudfish… The Goddess Olokun is also linked to the red coral, a beautiful red gem-like colony of tiny animals that are joined together through the skeletons of their dead ancestors.
 As corals grow they form reefs which purify the water, provide shelter for other sea creatures and encourage the growth of wildlife habitats beneath the sea.